datajoint/datajoint-elements/gh-pages/docs/community/nwb.md

   framework.
 The project is funded by the NIH grant U24 NS116470 and led by Dr. Dimitri Yatsenko.

-The principal developer of DataJoint Elements the DataJoint framework is the company DataJoint — https://datajoint.com.
+The principal developer of DataJoint Elements and the DataJoint framework is the company DataJoint — https://datajoint.com.

 ### Neurodata without Borders (NWB)